CNB Certificates of Deposit

 - Only one CD account type available.
 CNB Certificates of Deposit only offers traditional CD accounts.

 - Wide selection of CD terms.
-CNB Certificates of Deposit allows you to create a CD ladder by spreading your cash across certificates of deposit with different terms.
+CNB Certificates of Deposit allows you to create a CD ladder by spreading your cash across certificates with different terms.
 This combines the benefits of frequent access to funds and higher rates of return on your savings.

 Are cd accounts from CNB federally insured?